Wimbledon: Nadal upset by Muller in marathon

 The absorbing fifth set alone lasted 135 minutes, with Nadal finally succumbing on a fifth match point when he sent a forehand long.
 He had saved two match points at 4-5 in the fifth with two fine serves of his own and then two more at 9-10.

 But 16th-seed Muller also showed great courage, fending off four break points a game earlier.

 How Nadal will rue those missed opportunities, especially since on at least two he probably should have won the point.

+"Rafa stepped it up in the third and the fourth set," Muller told reporters.
+"Then I just told myself, 'Look, I mean, I'm doing the best I can.
+I'm playing well.
+Just hang in there and you're going to get your chances.'

+"Got a few of them.
+Didn't take the first ones.
+But still kept believing.
+Yeah, somehow in the end I made it."

 Overall, Nadal went a mere 2-for-16 on break points, while his fellow left-hander was a considerably better 3-for-8.
 Muller struck 30 aces to Nadal's 23.